forki/AskMe/Readme.markdown

 ### Adding questions (or "items")

-* Create questions by typing the questionnaire name and a number, combined with an "_", e.g. ABC_1, ABC_2: Hello, how are you?
+* Create questions by typing the questionnaire name and a number, combined with an "_", e.g.

+         ABC_1: Hello, how are you?

+         ABC_2: How do you do?

 * You can create subscales X and Y of a questionnaire ABC by typing ABC-X_1, ABC-X_2, ABC-Y_1, ABC-Y_2.
 * AskMeItems will calculate the mean and sum of each subscale separately and the mean and sum of the complete questionnaire.
 * Mark "fill items" with an * (* ABC_10).
 These items will be shown but they won't be recognized when calculating the results.
 * Create as many answers as you need by typing each in a new line.
-* Give points by typing them behind the answers, e.g. ABC_2: Hello, how are you?
+* Give points by typing them behind the answers, e.g.

+         ABC_2: Hello, how are you?
            1) :) - 2   (will give 2 points)
            2) :( - 1   (will give 1 point)

-* If you don't specify points, AskMeItems will take the number of the answers as the points, e.g. ABC_2: Hello, how are you?
+* If you don't specify points, AskMeItems will take the number of the answers as the points, e.g.

+         ABC_2: Hello, how are you?
            1) :)       (will give 1 point)
            2) :(       (will give 2 points)

 ### Running a series of questionnaires